 You must have salt in your diet but, if you eat out a lot, the chances are that you are way over the limit.
 That means a high risk of heart, stroke and diabetes.
 Think about it before you buy a packet of crisps.

-Don't allow some of the salt high blood pressure research to allay your fears; it's still a problem and tops our list.
+Do not allow some of the salt high blood pressure to allay your fears; it is still a problem and tops our list.

-If you love fatty fish like salmon and herring, then getting your omega-3 won't be difficult but the truth is that most of us are woefully short.
+If you love fatty fish like salmon and herring, then getting your omega-3 will not be difficult but the truth is that most of us are woefully short.

-A lack of cold water fish contributes a massive 7.8% (4th on our list) of the nearly one thousand Americans who die unnecessarily from cardiometabolic disease every day.
+A lack of cold-water fish contributes a massive 7.8% of the nearly one thousand Americans who die unnecessarily from cardiometabolic disease every day.

-Many people do not like fish, so then you must enjoy walnuts and freshly ground flax seeds every day for your omega-3; or become a statistic.
+Many people do not like fish, so then you must enjoy walnuts and freshly ground flax seeds regularly for your omega-3; or become a statistic.

 Fatty fish twice a week is the recommendation.
-I love salmon because it's so quick to grill, add a squeeze of fresh lemon and a green salad and dinner is done.
+I love salmon because it is so quick to grill; add a squeeze of fresh lemon and a green salad and dinner is done.

-'Rollmops" is a pickled, bottled herring that is one of my favourites when I can't get fresh fish.
+Rollmops is a pickled, bottled herring that is one of my favourites when I cannot get fresh fish.

 However the role of monounsaturated fat as in olive oil and avocados is not mentioned, and canola which is very high in the poly omega-3 alpha linolenic acid (ALA) is not commented on either.

-The jury isn't out on this one and we expect more contradictory and controversial statements on the role of fats in disease.
+The jury is not out on this one and we expect more contradictory and controversial statements on the role of fats in disease.

-Interestingly unprocessed red meat was last on the list, contributing luckily for carnivores a measly 0.4% of the risk of dying unnecessarily from heart stroke diabetes.
-Nevertheless it's there, and because of its role in cancer should not be ignored.
+Interestingly unprocessed red meat was last on the list, contributing luckily for carnivores a measly 0.4% of the risk of dying unnecessarily from heart, stroke and diabetes.
+Nevertheless it is there, and because of its role in neoplasms should not be ignored.

-After post menopausal hormones, animal protein is considered the primary cause of one in eight women getting breast cancer, for example.
+After post-menopausal hormones, animal protein, much of it processed as in ham and bacon, is considered the primary cause of one in eight women suffering from a malignancy of the breast, for example.

-Breast cancer and prevention should be on every family's agenda; we do it by knowing how to grow peas, for example.
-A vegetable garden trellis for pole beans, and our quick hummus are all important for us in reducing our reliance on red meat for protein.
+A vegetable garden trellis for pole beans, and our quick hummus are all-important for us in reducing our reliance on red meat for protein.

-Yes, some of this does take time in our busy worlds, but more important it's about thought; thinking about what we eat and drink and keeping it a priority.
+Some of this does take time in our busy worlds, but more important it is about thought; thinking about what we eat and drink and keeping it a priority.

-Now you do know; it's about right choices.
+Now you do know; it is about right choices.